realpython/materials/functional-programming-python/README.md

 # Functional Programming in Python: When and How to Use It

-This repository contains the example code snippets shown in the RealPython tutorial on [Functional Programming in Python: When and How to Use It](https://realpython.com/python-functional-programming/).
+This folder contains the sample code used in the RealPython tutorial [Functional Programming in Python: When and How to Use It](https://realpython.com/python-functional-programming/).

 ## Run the Scrips